kildor22/mm-github-pages-starter/collections/_poems/For every bend.md

 </p>

 <p>
-  So do not wonder, if ever you were to see me standing in my mother's backyard, hands akimbo as the wind gustles the cape around my neck.
+  So do not wonder, if ever you were to see me standing in my mother's backyard, arms akimbo as the wind gustles the cape around my neck.
 Take no pity if I fall.
 For you would find me quickly scrambling to my feet afterwards, challenging the wind once more.
 </p>

 <p>